Welcome to the Faith Ecology Network - an interfaith network of people connecting faith with ecological awareness and care.

 Volunteers from the different faith groups join together to plan events.
 FEN continues to grow as a network, operating mostly with the generous in-kind support of members, and donations from events held.

-You can support our work direcly online via this link or via our bank account details
+You can support our work directly online via this link

 • From the blog